 How to Prepare UPSC Geography Optional Subject

 The geography consists of both world and Indian geography.
 It is overlapping subjects like Environment, agriculture, and Economics.
-The candidates should have a basic idea about the earth, the universe, natural phenomena, its reason etc. Along with the core concepts on has to update his or her traditional knowledge with recent updates.
+The candidates should have a basic idea about the earth, the universe, natural phenomena, its reason, etc. Along with the core concepts one has to update his or her traditional knowledge with recent updates.

 - know your UPSC Civil Services Exam syllabus